I've always struggled with acne

 I remember my first pimple, under my nose right where that thin, sensitive skin is above my lip.
 It was so utterly painful I vowed to never get a pimple again.
 My preteen self kept dreaming, and more pimples arose as puberty took full control of my body.

 I began my skin journey by washing and moisturizing regularly, unaware of what kind of products to use and by never popping my pimples.
 That quickly changed when the girls I spent time with in middle school urged me to pop my pimples, because "they're gross!"
 I don't think I've ever let a pimple run its course untouched since (hello scarring!).

 High school was a bit better as I learned more about the different ingredients in skin care products, but the struggle truly began my senior year.

 I was insecure about my face, struggling to solve my problems, and the dermatologist through my health insurance turned me away because she deemed it "not that bad."
-Turns out it was that bad, and I had cystic acne.
+Turns out it was that bad, because it made me feel less than and what I was doing wasn't working.
 Enter Curology.
 I decided to try the free trial ($5 for shipping) and it was one of the best decisions I have ever made.
 My skin cleared up over time, and I continued my subscription.

 Then came dermatitis

 I noticed that I was breaking out significantly more around my mouth and on my chin after about 5 or 6 months of using curology.
 My skin was red and irritated, and flaking in certain areas, I messaged my dermatologist through Curology seeking advice, since my Curology treatment wasn't helping.
 Little did I know the journey she was about to send me on.